mzivic7/endcord/README.md

 ### Debug mode
 Debug mode can be enabled with `-d` flag.
 It will cause extra messages to be written to log file.
-This will periodically cause writing to drive and can make log file quickly grow in size.
+Endcord will periodically write to drive and log file quickly grow in size.
-Log is overwritten in each run.
+Log is overwritten on each run.
 ### Token
-See [FAQ](#FAQ) for more info on obtaining your Discord token.
 Token is used to access Discord through your account without logging-in.
 It is required to to use endcord.
 After obtaining token, you can either:
 - Pass token to endcord as command argument: `endcord -t [YOUR_TOKEN]`
 - Save token in cofig - recommended
+See [FAQ](#FAQ) for more info on obtaining your Discord token.
 ## Config options
 Go to [configuration](configuration.md).

 ## Usage
+### Keybindings
+Navigating messages - `Arrow-Up/Down`
+Navigating channel tree - `Ctrl-Up/Down`
+Insert newline - `Ctrl+N`
+Scroll back to bottom - `Ctrl+B`
+Expand selected categories and servers - `Ctrl+Space`
+Enter selected channel - `Ctrl+Space`
+Reply to selected message - `Ctrl+R`
+Edit selected message - `Ctrl+E`
+Delete selected message - `Ctrl+D`
+Toggle reply ping when replying - `Ctrl+P`
+Quit - `Ctrl+C`
 ### Newline
-Newline can be added to input line by pressing `Ctrl+n`.
+Newline can be added to input line by pressing `Ctrl+N`.
 To keep text in one line it is represented as `␤` only in input line.
 When message is sent it will be split in newlines properly.
-### Navigation
+### Chat scrolling
-Navigating messages - `arrow-up/down`
-Quitting - `Ctrl+c`.
-Insert newline - `Ctrl+n`
+When last message in chat buffer is selected, buffer will be extended with older messages.
+If number of messages in buffer exceeds `limit_chat_buffer` value in config, chat will be trimmed on the opposite side.
+If latest message is missing, then buffer can be extended with newer messages by selecting first message in buffer.

 ## Installing
 ### Linux
 - From AUR: `yay -S easyeffects-record`
 - Build, then copy built executable to system:
     `sudo cp dist/cmus-rpc-py /usr/local/sbin/`

+> [!WARNING]
+> Using third-party client is against Discord's Terms of Service and may cause your account to be banned!
+> **Use endcord at your own risk!**

 ## Building
 ### Linux